Editorial Standards

 - Part IV, unpaid 965(h) net tax liability being assumed, enter the dollar amount still unpaid and the due date of the next installment payment that the transferee must make.
 Reconcile to Form 965‑A or 965‑B.

 - Part V, ability to pay, certify that the transferee can make the remaining payments.
 Answer the leverage ratio question.
-If the leverage ratio exceeds three to one, disclose it as instructed.
+If the leverage ratio exceeds three to one, disclose it as instructed (a ratio of three to one or lower is favorable but not dispositive, the Commissioner can still request additional information about the transferee’s ability to pay).

-- Part VI, signatures and terms, both parties must sign under penalties of perjury, each with authority to sign the return for their entity.
+- Part VI, signatures and terms, both parties must sign under penalties of perjury, each with authority to sign the return for their entity (if either the transferor or transferee is a corporation, sign with the corporate name first, followed by the signature and title of the authorized officer).

 Practical documentation pack